 Ask for Reviews on Your Website

 Let customers know the importance of their opinion by sending a review invitation after a sale.
 The more personal and exclusive it is, the better.
 Express gratitude for the business opportunity, then politely request a review to help improve your business.
+Reviews are an easy way to provide an instant SEO boost to your website.

 Physical Presence at Events/Forums